-    Under Tree Schools has built, and runs, a school for 350 girls in South Sudan.
-Children aged 6-15 are given primary education and it also provides a nursery for over 100 younger siblings.
+Under Tree Schools has built, and provides the funding to run, a school for 350 girls in South Sudan.
+Children aged 6-15 are given primary education and it also provides a nursery for younger siblings.
 St Mary’s has been a key donor to this project from its earliest days, and has helped to fund the building of classrooms and a kitchen/dining hall, installation of solar electricity and the farm.

 St Mary’s area of Southwark diocese is linked with the Anglican diocese of Matabeleland in Zimbabwe.
 The link can inspire both dioceses as we deal with our different challenges.
 We can learn from their faith, hope and love as they work in poor suburbs and rural parishes.
 We can send funds that help support clergy in their 40 poor suburban and rural parishes, and build wells for farming in their arid countryside.

 Christian Aid is an international development charity, supported by the churches in Britain and Ireland, that insists that the world can and must be swiftly changed to one where everyone can live a full life, free from poverty.
 It works globally for eradication of the causes of poverty, striving to achieve equality, dignity and freedom for all, regardless of faith or nationality.

 FiSH stands for friendship, independence, support and help.
 It is a voluntary community care scheme offering help with practical tasks, support and friendship to anyone in need in Barnes, Mortlake and East Sheen.
 It provides a helpline; transport door to door for hospital and GP visits, weekly shopping trips and outings; and a befriending and social listening service.

 The Castelnau Community Centre aims to promote a vibrant, self sustaining community in the Castelnau area of North Barnes.
 The Project manages a large programme of community development projects